WANdisco/wandisco-documentation/docs/quickstarts/installation/sandboxes/cdh-sandbox/cdh_sandbox-adlsg2_ld.md

 * ADLS Gen2 storage account with [hierarchical namespace](https://docs.microsoft.com/en-us/azure/storage/blobs/data-lake-storage-namespace) enabled.
   * You will also need a container created inside this account.
 * Azure Virtual Machine (VM).
-  * Minimum size recommendation = **Standard D4 v3 (4 vcpus, 16 GiB memory).**
+  * Minimum size recommendation = **Standard D8s_v3 (8 vcpus, 32 GiB memory).**
   * A minimum of 24GB available storage for the `/var/lib/docker` directory.
-    * If creating your VM through the Azure portal (and not via our [guide](../preparation/azure_vm_creation.md)), you may have insufficient disk space by default.
+    * If creating your VM through the Azure portal (and not via our [guide](../../../preparation/azure_vm_creation.md)), you may have insufficient disk space by default.
 See the [Microsoft docs](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/expand-os-disk) for further info.

-* The following services must be installed on the VM:
+* The following packages must be installed on the VM:
   * [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)
   * [Docker](https://docs.docker.com/install/) (v19.03.5 or higher)
   * [Docker Compose for Linux](https://docs.docker.com/compose/install/#install-compose) (v1.25.0 or higher)